cupang-afk/cupang-updater2/README.md

 A Minecraft Server/Plugin Updater

+Supports remote storage using FTP, SFTP, SMB (Samba) and Webdav.

 This is a rewrite of [cupang-updater](https://github.com/cupang-afk/cupang-updater) with a focus on making it easier to implement new features.

 ### Documentation

-The documentation for this project can be found [here](https://cupang-afk.github.io/cupang-updater2).
+The documentation for this project can be found [here]

 ### Install